Jesse-Yan/Matrix_Calculator/README.txt

   （Future updates）

   1. More Accurate calculation
-  2. Support ui key board focus on power section
-  3. Support fraction input
+  2. Support fraction input
-  4. Alert when user try to save when there is no input file.
+  3. Alert when user try to save when there is no input file.